rixx/2018.djangocon.eu/conduct.md

 ### Where to report incidents

 If a Code of Conduct incident happens to you, or witness it happening to someone else, please contact the CoC team immediately either in person, or by sending an email to conduct@djangocon.eu.
+In urgent cases, you can also phone us on +49 6221 6479538.

+Our Code of Conduct team consists of Anna Makarudze, Norma Driske, Sasha Romijn and Tobias Kunze.

-Code of Conduct team members will be introduced in person at the conference.
-You can approach any of them at any time to discuss an incident.
-We will also post their names closer to the conference.
+The team members will be introduced in person at the conference.
+You can approach any of them at any time to discuss an incident or concern.
 You can also ask any other staff to help you find them at the conference.
-We will provide more instant points of contact (Slack, phone) once we are closer to the conference.

 ### Guidelines for reporting incidents